nagyist/ciao-docs-enricher/README.md

 **Filesystem**:
  -  If etcd is not available, CIAO properties will be loaded from: `~/.ciao/`
- -  The default configuration will load JSON files for the filesystem if any `file://` URLs are specified in the `staticJson.resourcePaths` property.
+ -  The default configuration will load JSON files for the filesystem if any `file://` URLs are specified in the `json.resourcePaths` or `json.resourcePath` properties.
 This can be altered by changing the CIAO properties configuration (via etcd, or the properties file in `~/.ciao/`)
  -  If an incoming document cannot be converted, the CIP will write an event to the folder specified by the `inProgressFolder` property.

+**Database**:
+If the `lookup-database` processor is used:
+ -	connects to the URL defined by the `database.url` property.